Who is it for?

 - computing and teaching.

-Graduates earn an average salary of £30,000 (Unistats) after graduation and recent employers have included KPMG, Deloitte and Towers Watson.
-Some students progress to postgraduate study, often on Cass Business School's MSc Actuarial Management.
+Graduates from the Actuarial Science degree earn an average salary of £26,500 (DLHE 2015-16) after graduation and recent employers have included KPMG, Deloitte and Towers Watson.
+Some students progress to postgraduate study, often on Bayes Business School's MSc Actuarial Management.